 I’ve spent a decade running circles in the rat race going from one company to the next.
 Only recently have I finally set myself free from my work cage and started working on things that I truly care about.

 And it feels great.

 Don’t get me wrong.
-I consider myself fortunate to have had the opportunity to work over the course of my ten year corporate career in reputable companies, including Alibaba, Cisco, Box, and SanDisk.
+I consider myself fortunate to have had the opportunity to work over the course of my ten year corporate career in reputable companies, including Alibaba, Cisco, and Box.
 From these experiences, I’ve come away with ten lessons about work and the corporate world that I wish I could have known when I had graduated college at age twenty-two.

 I share this list with you so that you hopefully can learn from my experiences.
 Ultimately, it’s my hope that you are able to do the work that you were created to do, no matter what stage of life you are in.